-- Adapt your resume for each company and ideally for each job position you apply for by rewriting your work experiences using words from the job description.
+- Adapt your resume for each company and, ideally, for each job position you apply for by rewriting your work experiences using words from the job description.

 - Why?
 Because this will make your CVs more appealing to the hiring managers, especially if you’re submitting through a platform of some sort, doing it will certainly help you score higher at the software.

-It’s a quandary when you must explain an employment gap to a recruiter but still doesn’t want to compromise your privacy; therefore, we list a series of ways to justify it without openly mentioning there was any health issue involved:
+It’s a quandary when you must explain an employment gap to a recruiter but still don’t want to compromise your privacy; therefore, we list a series of ways to justify it without openly mentioning there was any health issue involved:

 - In case it happens in the future: